 9. Earth’s Best Organic Whole Grain Meal

-The price 277g pack of this cereal ranges between N2700 and N3000 in most locations around the country.
+Price: The price of the 277g pack of this cereal ranges between N2700 and N3000 in most locations around the country.

 10. My Boy Baby Cereal